Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 statement, e.g.: ``from tinkerforge.ip_connection import IPConnection``.

 * Python Version: You can choose between Python 2 and Python 3.
+* Start Mode: The start modes **Script File**, **Module Name**, **Command** and **Web Interface** are available as start mode.

   * Start Mode *Script File*: Specify the script file that should be executed by the Python interpreter.
   * Start Mode *Module Name*: Specify a module name that should be executed by the Python interpreter with the **-m** option.
   * Start Mode *Command*: Specify a command that should be executed by the Python interpreter with the **-c** option.
   * Start Mode *Web Interface*: If you want to implement a web interface with Python you have to chose this option.
     In this case Python will be called from Apache/WSGI, thus there are no other configurations to be made.
 See
     :ref:`RED Brick web interface <red_brick_web_interface>` for
     more informations about the web interface.
 * Working Directory: Specify the
   `working directory <http://en.wikipedia.org/wiki/Working_directory>`__
   of your program.
 You can use a path that is relative to the